List of For Better or For Worse characters: Supporting characters

 Tracey is first introduced when Gordon and Michael are in high school, being shown as a friend of both since childhood.
 Originally Tracey is Michael's date to a semi-formal dance, but Michael has been mortified by a bad case of acne.
 Not wanting to abandon Tracey and seeing how Gordon has been struggling with datelessness, Michael sets Gordon up with Tracey.
 The relationship of Tracey and Gordon was one of the atypical couples in FBoFW in that it starts out slow, with both Gordon and Tracey worried that romance sours a good friendship.
-However, in time the "spark" flares up, and it leads to a rocksteady marriage.
+However, in time the "spark" flares up, and it leads to a rock-steady marriage.
 Tracey is both a good business partner of Gordon's as well as a devoted wife and mother to two children.